Sigmmma/c20/src/content/h1/engine/renderer/readme.md

 The **renderer** or **rasterizer** is the system of [Halo's engine][engine] responsible for drawing the scene to the screen.
 Each [ported edition][h1] of Halo has a slightly different renderer in terms of how well it reproduces the classic Xbox appearance.

 Gearbox-era Halo uses the DirectX 9 API and shader version 2.0, being an early adopter of programmable shaders.
-Since support in user hardware was not as widespread as today, the renderer can be configured with [argumements][arguments#graphics-options] to use older shader versions or even [fixed function][ff] compatibility.
+Since support in user hardware was not as widespread as today, the renderer can be configured with [arguments][arguments#graphics-options] to use older shader versions or even [fixed function][ff] compatibility.

 # Texture cache
 Textures to be rendered are loaded in a texture cache in memory.
 When a texture must be drawn that is not in this cache, it will be loaded from a [map cache file][map] (possibly a shared resource map) or the [tags directory][tags] depending on the build of the engine.
 This is called a _cache miss_ and, because it takes some time to stream data, the engine may not render the desired effect.
 This is the reason why weapons will sometimes not produce projectile [decals][decal] on the first impact.